Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - Execution of code

 #### Location-Based Marginal Carbon Intensity Measurement (`I`)
 The carbon intensity of electricity is a measure of how much carbon (CO2eq) emissions are produced per kilowatt-hour (kWh) of electricity consumed, for a standard unit of gCO2eq/kWh.
-This requires 'Marginal' carbon (defined above), and This is the emissions intensity of the marginal power plant which will be turned up if you schedule some compute (e.g. increase electricity demand from the grid) at that moment.
+This requires 'Marginal' carbon (defined above), and this is the emissions intensity of the marginal power plant which will be turned up if you schedule some compute (e.g. increase electricity demand from the grid) at that moment.

 Location-based measures the grid carbon intensity (annual average) of a regional balancing authority.
 From a developer perspective, only the location-based info is important for having an impact on reducing carbon emissions.
 This excludes market-based measures, and is distinct from 100% renewable energy claims.